prettier/plugin-ruby/CONTRIBUTING.md

 ### Text to AST

 When the prettier process first spins up, it examines which files it's going to print and selects an appropriate plugin for each one.
 Once selected, it runs that plugin's `parse` function, seen [here](src/parse.js).
-For the case of the Ruby plugin, that entails spawning a Ruby process that runs [ripper.rb](src/ripper.rb) with the input code preloaded on stdin.
+For the case of the Ruby plugin, that entails spawning a Ruby process that runs [parser.rb](src/parser.rb) with the input code preloaded on stdin.

-`ripper.rb` will read the text off of stdin and then feed it to a new `Ripper` instance, which is a Ruby standard library recursive-descent parser.
+`parser.rb` will read the text off of stdin and then feed it to a new `Ripper` instance, which is a Ruby standard library recursive-descent parser.
 Briefly, the way that `Ripper` works is by tokenizing the input and then matching those tokens against a grammar to form s-expressions.
 To extend `Ripper`, you overwrite the methods that control how those s-expressions are formed, e.g., to modify the s-expression that is formed when `Ripper` encounters a string literal, you would override the `#on_string_literal` method.
 Below is an example for seeing that in action.

 Let's assume you have the following code: